 Renting an RV for your next family vacation can be a fantastic option for families who are on the go.
-And one of the best parts about choosing to travel by RV is that you get to bring your dog along too!
+And one of the best parts about choosing to travel by RV is that you get to take your dog (or cats) along too!

 You may be thinking though, are dogs even allowed in RV Rentals?
-Thankfully, many companies and independent renters are pet lovers too, so yes you can bring your dog in your RV Rental.
+Thankfully, many RV rental companies and private RV owners who rent out their RVs allow pets to come along, so yes you can bring your dog on your RV Rental vacation.

 There may be some preparation and policies to take into consideration first.
-While you’re searching for an RV to rent, take into account the size of your dog, your travel destination and your budget.
+While you’re searching for the perfect RV to rent, take into account the size of your dog, your travel destination, and your budget.
 All of these can help you narrow down a camper that will fit your traveling needs.

 Read on for answers to some common questions you might have before renting an RV for your next family getaway.

 Save Up To $100 or More